afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Overview.rst

 <www.bic.mni.mcgill.ca/~vfonov/icbm/2009/mni_icbm152_nlin_sym_09a_nifti.zip>`_
 freely available for download from the `BIC folks at MNI
 <http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009>`_.
 One
-volume was manually AC-PC aligned using MIPAV, and the other volumes were registered to it.
+volume was manually AC-PC aligned by an expert using MIPAV, and the other volumes were registered to it.
 (During this process, the FOV of the data was altered-- the resulting volume has an even number of slices in all directions.)
 The volumes were masked to remove the skull.
 Finally, a subcortical weight mask version of each volume was also made by weighting (values :math:`\times5`) a blurred ellipsoid covering much of the subcortical brain; using this mask would weight the global brain alignment by this part of the brain, with the idea that the final result of axialization might be closer to what AC-PC alignment would provide.
 This was done for the T2w and T1w volumes in the MNI set, which are shown below.

 .. list-table::
    :header-rows: 1